 Voice Problems In Children

-What are voice problems?
+What are voice problems in children?

-The causes of voice problems include:
+The causes of voice problems in children include:

 - Vocal nodules or polyps